Reception 2019 - 20

 We charge termly for toast, and also provide milk and fruit daily.
 This helps the children to learn about the importance of a healthy and balanced diet.

-Our topic over the Spring Term will be 'Once Upon a Time'.
+Our topic over the Spring Term is 'Land before time'.